Akuboja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Script that creat a file name with multiple character
 8. Script that create a file with the output of ls -la
 9. Script that duplicate the last line of a file
+10. Script that delete all .js file in current dir and subfolders